Helium314/HeliBoard/README.md

 * Updated translations
 * Open dictionary files with the app
 * Add more options to the language switch key
+* New keyboard parser (no need to use `tools:make-keyboard-text:makeText` any more)
+  * Can use simple text files or JSON files as used by [FlorisBoard](https://github.com/florisboard/florisboard/tree/master/app/src/main/assets/ime/keyboard/org.florisboard.layouts/layouts)

 ## The rough plan/todo before "full" release
 * Finish keyboard parsing upgrades
-  * In the end, layouts should be defined in either simple text files, or json files, ideally in same format as used by [FlorisBoard](https://github.com/florisboard/florisboard/tree/master/app/src/main/assets/ime/keyboard/org.florisboard.layouts/layouts)
   * Users should be allowed to add their own layouts
+  * Determine symbol popup keys from symbols layout instead of hardcoding them to the layout (still allow layout to override or add popup keys)
+  * Allow users more control over popup keys (which hint label to show, which popup keys (language, layout, symbols) to show first or at all)
 * Overhaul the view system
   * Have a fixed height common to all views (keyboard, emoji, clipboard)
   * Should allow for more flexible one-handed mode (though the actual one-handed mode changes may be implemented later)